Dance on Sunset: Johnny Erasme

 Johnny Erasme was born May 11, 1989, in Fort Lauderdale, Florida.
 A former member of the JammX Kids, he appeared in the JCPenney commercial "Control Freak."
 His family moved from New Orleans, Louisiana, to California after Hurricane Katrina.
 He raps and plays guitar and has released a CD titled "Johnny E.".

 Ashley Galvan

-Ashley Galvan a high-school senior at the debut of "Dance on Sunset", is from Visalia, California.
+Ashley Galvan is a high-school senior at the debut of "Dance on Sunset".
+She was born on June 26, 1990 in Visalia, California.
 She started dancing at 3 and is schooled in jazz, ballet, tap, lyrical, contemporary, and modern dance.
 She received the 2007 Cover Girl Award 2007 for "Spotlight Dance Cup Comp".
 She has appeared in a Keke Palmer dance video, on the CBS KEWLopolis dancing competition "Dance Revolution" and in commercials and was also a background dancer in the remake of the movie Fame.
 She even competed on season 7 of So You Think You Can Dance as one of the top 11 contestants.
 She also made an appearance in the Glee episode "Original Song" as one of the Aural Intensity singers.